influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/_index.md

    By default, the `/query` compatibility endpoint returns results in **JSON**.

 2. (Optional) To return results as **CSV**, include the `Accept: application/csv` header.

+For more information about DBRP mappings, see [Manage DBRP mappings](/influxdb/v2.4/query-data/influxql/dbrp/).
 <!------------------------------ END InfluxDB API ----------------------------->
 {{% /tab-content %}}
 {{< /tabs-wrapper >}}